 These needle and wet felted geodes with a cavity (hole in the middle) are fun and addictive to make, and you get an amazing surprise at the end when you cut them open!
 (See bottom of page for guidance on Geodes with no hole in the middle like the rainbow one below)

-The first cavity Geode I made - the purple one above - was huuuge!
-It nearly broke my washing machine!
-I love it but decided that for this tutorial I should have another go with a smaller geode that I could turn into this tutorial (and won't break your washing machine with the wool quantities given below!).
+The first cavity Geode made - the purple one above - was huuuge!
+It nearly broke the washing machine!
+We decided that for this tutorial we should have another go with a smaller geode.

 Think of the Cavity Geode in 3 parts:

-Sparkly Inner layer - here think pretty fibres, curls, texture etc).
-I used:
+Sparkly Inner layer - here think pretty fibres, curls, texture etc). ingredients used:

 - 5g Natural Teeswater Curls